jamesgrogantech/sharepoint-online-python/README.md

 Will open a new browser window -> allow the user to login -> then produce an access token for the local Python script to authenticate for SharePoint.

+This is only suitable for python scripts running on a local machine as it requires user input to authenticate.
+Ideal for running in a Jupyter Notebook environment and integrating with Pandas.

 ## Setup